HENRY E. ROHLSEN AIRPORT

 Phase one entails enclosing 5,500 square feet of walkway space to increase the seating capacity in the lounge; refurbishing the existing passenger lounge space and restrooms; enclosing the 1,100 square-foot open-air gardens with a new roof structure to provide additional concessions space, and upgrading the mechanical systems for the additional air-conditioned area.

 Phase one is estimated to cost $8.6 million and was funded via a $7 million grant from the US Department of Commerce- Economic Development Administration in 2019 with a local match of $1.6 million from the VI Port Authority.
-The construction will take 18 months to complete.
+The construction was anticipated to take 18 months and be completed in March 2022.
+However, the project is ahead of schedule and should be completed before the end of the Calendar Year 2021.

 Phases two through four include the addition of a second level to accommodate jet bridges, additional hold room, concession and retail space, improvement of passenger flow and baggage handling in the terminal; redesign, expansion, and modernization of the interior of the terminal to make the best use of the existing floor plan; the addition of vibrant, tropical landscaping, and changes to improve the flow of vehicular traffic.
 Expanding the terminal will allow St. Croix to take full advantage of its 10,000-foot runway.